LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 When a process calls [`sleep()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L607), its state will be set to "SLEEPING", and then switch off the cpu.
 At that time, the process stops running, and its context is saved into `Proc` struct.

-Once the [`wakeup()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L593) is called in somewhere, the sleeping process will be found by the `chan` filed (with a generic type and acts like a key), then just simply set the state to `RUNNABLE` then do nothing, because after some round of scheduling, it can eventually been chosen to run.
-That's also implies that a woke up process cannot immediately go back to running, it must wait a period of time to be re-scheduled.
-If you search in the xv6 code base about the [`sleep()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L607) / [`wakeup()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L593) , you'll find that these pair of functions usually using at the places that corresponding to file system, uart device and inter process communication.
-Because all of these cases are share one thing in common, which is long response time comparing to cpu cycles.
+Once the [`wakeup()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L593) is called somewhere, the sleeping process will be found by the `chan` filed (with a generic type and acts like a key), then just simply set the state to `RUNNABLE` then do nothing, because after some round of scheduling, it can eventually been chosen to run.
+That also implies that a woke up process cannot immediately go back to running, it must wait a period of time to be re-scheduled.
+If you search in the xv6 code base about the [`sleep()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L607) / [`wakeup()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L593) , you'll find that these pair of functions are usually used at the places that corresponding to file system, uart device and inter process communication.
+Because all of these cases share one thing in common, which is long response time compared to cpu cycles.

 At last, you can have a look at the "ZOMBIE" state.
-There is a syscall [`exit()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L704), when a process finish its job and wants to exit itself, it can call it.
+There is a syscall [`exit()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L704), when a process finishes its job and wants to exit itself, it can call it.

 ```rust
 // proc.rs